JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 ### Alternative way to execute requests {initial-collapse-state="collapsed"}

-You can also use any other HTTP client or cURL command-line tool.
+You can also use any other HTTP client or the cURL command-line tool.
 For example, run the following commands in the terminal to get the same result:

 ```bash